 Jesus was teaching and speaking to the gathered group.
 Meanwhile, Martha was busy making sure her guests were comfortable and well fed.

 We should commend her for her gift of service in seeing to the needs of others.
 Domestic work would have been the norm for women in her time.
-She was simply doing what was expected of her.
+She was simply doing the good works expected of her.

 Martha and Mary